 For adults, the College has a strong return to learning and career progression offer.
 The College's adult education contract continues to be exceeded against national trends and is based upon supporting the needs of the local economy.
 The College has forged close links with key stakeholders to support progression into higher education via Access.
-For 2018-19 the College also saw a very large increase in the number of students needing English for Speakers of Other Languages courses, a trend that has continued in 2019-20.
+For 2019-20 the College also saw a very large increase in the number of students needing English for Speakers of Other Languages courses, a trend that has continued in 2020-21.

 Wirral Metropolitan College also has a large Higher Education offer supported by key universities within the local area.
-This offer has been reviewed in depth in 2018-19 which saw a refocus of a number of HE routes.
-Early indications for 2019-20 are that this has been successful and has led to a growth in students, again against national expectations.
+This offer has been reviewed in depth and indications for 2020-21 are that this has been successful and has led to a growth in students, again against national expectations.